MicrosoftDocs/WSL/WSL/compare-versions.md

  Full system call compatibility| ❌ | ✅
  Performance across OS file systems| ✅ | ❌

-Already using WSL 1 and want to upgrade to WSL 2?
-Follow the instructions to [update to WSL 2](./install-win10.md#update-to-wsl-2)!
+As you can tell from the comparison table above, the WSL 2 architecture outperforms WSL 1 in several ways, with the exception of performance across OS file systems.

+## Performance across OS file systems

+We recommend against working across operating systems with your files, unless you have a specific reason for doing so.
+For the fastest performance speed, store your files in the WSL file system if you are working in a Linux command line (Ubuntu, OpenSUSE, etc).
+If your working in a Windows command line (PowerShell, Command Prompt), store your files in the Windows file system.

+For example, when storing your WSL project files:

+- Use the Linux file system root directory: `\\wsl$\Ubuntu-18.04\home\<user name>\Project`
+- Not the Windows file system root directory: `C:\Users\<user name>\Project`

+You can access your Linux root file system with Windows apps and tools like File Explorer.
+Try opening a Linux distribution (like Ubuntu), be sure that you are in the Linux home directory by entering this command: `cd ~`.
+Then open your Linux file system in File Explorer by entering *(don't forget the period at the end)*: `explorer.exe .`

 WSL 2 is only available in Windows 10, Version 1903, Build 18362 or higher.
 Check your Windows version by selecting the **Windows logo key + R**, type **winver**, select **OK**.
 (Or enter the `ver` command in Windows Command Prompt).
 You may need to [update to the latest Windows version](ms-settings:windowsupdate).
 For builds lower than 18362, WSL is not supported at all.

 > [!NOTE]
 > WSL 2 will work with [VMWare 15.5.5+](https://blogs.vmware.com/workstation/2020/05/vmware-workstation-now-supports-hyper-v-mode.html) and [VirtualBox 6+](https://www.virtualbox.org/wiki/Changelog-6.0).

-## Use the Linux file system for faster performance

-In order to optimize for the fastest performance speed, be sure to store your project files in the Linux file system (not the Windows file system).

-For example, when storing your WSL project files:

-* Use the Linux file system root directory: `\\wsl$\Ubuntu-18.04\home\<user name>\Project`
-* Not the Windows file system root directory: `C:\Users\<user name>\Project`

-Project files that you are working with using a WSL distribution (like Ubuntu) must be in the Linux root file system to take advantage of faster file system access.

-You can access your Linux root file system with Windows apps and tools like File Explorer.
-Try opening a Linux distribution (like Ubuntu), be sure that you are in the Linux home directory by entering this command: `cd ~`.
-Then open your Linux file system in File Explorer by entering *(don't forget the period at the end)*: `explorer.exe .`

 ## Exceptions for using WSL 1 rather than WSL 2

 We recommend that you use WSL 2 as it offers faster performance and 100% system call compatibility.
 However, there are a few specific scenarios where you might prefer using WSL 1.
 Consider using WSL 1 if:

-* Your project files must be stored in the Windows file system.
+- Your project files must be stored in the Windows file system.
+WSL 1 offers faster access to files mounted from Windows.
-  * If you will be using your WSL Linux distribution to access project files on the Windows file system, and these files cannot be stored on the Linux file system, you will achieve faster performance across the OS files systems by using WSL 1.
+  - If you will be using your WSL Linux distribution to access project files on the Windows file system, and these files cannot be stored on the Linux file system, you will achieve faster performance across the OS files systems by using WSL 1.
-* A project which requires cross-compilation using both Windows and Linux tools on the same files.
+- A project which requires cross-compilation using both Windows and Linux tools on the same files.
-  * File performance across the Windows and Linux operating systems is faster in WSL 1 than WSL 2, so if you are using Windows applications to access Linux files, you will currently achieve faster performance with WSL 1.
+  - File performance across the Windows and Linux operating systems is faster in WSL 1 than WSL 2, so if you are using Windows applications to access Linux files, you will currently achieve faster performance with WSL 1.

 > [!NOTE]
 > Consider trying the VS Code [Remote WSL Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) to enable you to store your project files on the Linux file system, using Linux command line tools, but also using VS Code on Windows to author, edit, debug, or run your project in an internet browser without any of the performance slow-downs associated with working across the Linux and Windows file systems.
 [Learn more](https://code.visualstudio.com/docs/remote/wsl).